White House delays new farm aid payments on China trade deal hopes: sources

 “We are in discussions with the White House and anticipate that the second payment rates for the Market Facilitation Program will be published before the end of the year,” Murtaugh said in an emailed statement.

+A senior administration official with the Office of Management and Budget said on Tuesday, “We do not comment on alleged leaks and will not discuss deliberative and pre-decisional information.”

-Officials at the White House and OMB did not immediately respond to requests for comment.
+The White House did not immediately respond to requests for comment.

 The sources said the White House was delaying its approval mainly on hopes China will soon resume purchases of soybeans, something that has raised questions over what extent of aid will be necessary.